-Department for Education school number 878 - 2444 What kind of school is this?
+Department for Education school number 878 - 3308 What kind of school is this?
 Academy Does this school have a religious character?
-No Who is the Admissions authority?
+Church of England, Diocese of Exeter Who is the Admissions authority?
 Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 15 Catchment area?
 Yes School Supplementary Information Form (SIF)?
-Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: King Edward VI Community College 1 Do we ask children to wear a uniform?
+Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: Exmouth Community College Do we ask children to wear a uniform?
 Yes Applications When can parents apply for admission to Reception?
-15 November 2019 to 15 January 2020 2 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper. form at devon.cc/admissions or from the school office When will places be offered for Reception?
-16 April 2020 When should appeals for admissions to Reception be submitted?
-15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
-Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments -
+15 November 2019 to 15 January 2020 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
+16 April 2020 When should appeals for admissions to Reception be 15 May 2020 submitted?
+When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
+Policy version , Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments The policy was amended on 1 November to reflect the conversion from community school to academy.
+Oversubscription criteria